Staphylococcus aureus: Antibiotic resistance

 Bacterial cells of S. aureus, which is one of the causal agents of mastitis in dairy cows: Its large capsule protects the organism from attack by the cow's immunological defenses.

-Staphylococcus aureus was found to be the second leading pathogen for deaths associated with antimicrobial resistance in 2019.
+Staphylococcus aureus was the second-leading pathogen for deaths associated with antimicrobial resistance in 2019.

 Staphylococcal resistance to penicillin is mediated by penicillinase (a form of beta-lactamase) production: an enzyme that cleaves the β-lactam ring of the penicillin molecule, rendering the antibiotic ineffective.
 Penicillinase-resistant β-lactam antibiotics, such as methicillin, nafcillin, oxacillin, cloxacillin, dicloxacillin, and flucloxacillin are able to resist degradation by staphylococcal penicillinase.